logo

 • Walking: A simple, low-impact exercise that keeps you moving and boosts your mood.

-• Prenatal yoga: A wonderful way to improve flexibility and reduce stress.
+• Prenatal yoga: An excellent way to improve flexibility and reduce stress.

 • Swimming: Perfect for staying fit without putting strain on your joints.